-The transfer agent, registrar and dividend distribution agent for the Common Shares is Computershare Trust Company of Canada at its principal offices in Calgary, Alberta and Toronto, Ontario.
+The transfer agent, registrar and dividend distribution agent for the Common Shares is Odyssey Trust Company at its principal offices in Calgary, Alberta and Toronto, Ontario.

 MATERIAL CONTRACTS

 The only material contracts entered into by Gibson during the most recently completed financial year, or before the most recently completed financial year and still in effect, other than in the ordinary course of business, are the amended Revolving Credit Facility and the indentures governing the Notes and the 2080 Hybrid Notes See "Description of Capital Structure - Debt" for a description of the contracts.